luisfroquez/siim-distribuidora/README.md

 # [SIIM Distribuidora](https://siim-distribuidora.vercel.app/)

-This is an open source e-commerce skateshop build with everything new in Next.js 13.
+This is an open-source e-commerce build with everything new in Next.js 13.
 It is bootstrapped with `create-t3-app`.

 <!-- [![Skateshop13](./public/screenshot.png)](https://skateshop13.vercel.app/) -->